 Method 1: Use WinPass11 or Force-Windows-11-Install

-If you are not able able to install Windows 11 because your PC or laptop doesn’t meet the TPM version and processor requirements, there are 2 utilities on GitHub that can help.
+If you are not able able to install Windows 11 because your PC or laptop doesn’t meet the TPM version and processor requirements, 2 utilities on GitHub can help.

 Developed by ArkaneDev from GitHub, WinPass11: Auto is a great tool that lets you install Windows 11 on unsupported hardware.
 This one-click Windows 11 installer will work only if you’re already in the Windows Insider Release Preview channel.
 Just download the WinPass11Auto.exe and run the program as administrator and follow the on-screen instructions.
 It will download the registry tweaks and install Windows 11 even if your PC doesn’t meet the minimum system requirements.